gdavidbutler/pthreadChannel/README.md

 A maximum sized Channel FIFO Store implementation is provided.
 When a context is created, a size is allocated.
+(See [pipeproxy](#Examples) for an example.)

+Find the API in chanStrFIFO.h:

+* chanStrFIFOa
+  * Allocate a chanStrFIFOc_t of size using supplied realloc, free and item dequeue routines
+* chanStrFIFOd
+  * Implement a chanSd_t to deallocate a chanStrFIFOc_t
+* chanStrFIFOi
+  * Implement chanSi_t that starts in chanCreate() chanSsCanPut state

-A maximum sized, latency sensitive, Channel FIFO Store implementation is provided.
+A maximum sized, latency sensitive, Channel FIFO Store (FLSO) implementation is provided.
 When a context is created, a maximum is allocated and starts at initial.
 To balance latency and efficiency size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Gets, the size is decremented.